vincenth19/EduQuiz-vh/gpt5_completion_scripts/generator_system_prompt.md

 ## Process
 1. Read the passage carefully
 2. Identify one key aspect to test (detail, inference, or application)
-3. Write a clear question about that aspect
+3. Write a clear question using preferred patterns above
-4. Provide the correct answer with textual support
+4. Provide the correct answer using exact passage phrases when possible
-5. Create three related but incorrect distractors
+5. Create three related but incorrect distractors with similar grammatical structure
+6. Ensure lexical consistency across all options

 ## Output Format
 Use this exact format: